carpenwd/advent-of-code-2022/README.md

 * Day 3:
   * Part 1: Find the item type that appears in both compartments of each rucksack.
 What is the sum of the priorities of those item types?
   * Part 2: Find the item type that corresponds to the badges of each three-Elf group.
 What is the sum of the priorities of those item types?
+* Day 4:
+  * Part 1: In how many assignment pairs does one range fully contain the other?
+  * Part 2: